-Readers weight in: how much paid leave did you get, and how much paid leave did you want to have?
-Share your story in this community thread.
+Share your experience—how much paid leave did you get, and how much did you want?

 Lately I’ve been fielding a lot of questions from people about what to expect in the shift from non-parenting to the parenting world.
 Personally, I find it really challenging when people smile at you and say things like, “Wait and see,” or “You’ll get it when you become a parent.”
 No thanks—please tell me now!
 On this episode, I decided to dive straight into the daily tangle that is the parenting logistics required of managing small humans.
 It is in these daily nuances—and the morning pitter patter of tiny feet—that our work lives and our careers begin to explode.

 Everyone tells women to bounce back after having a kid.
 Like, don’t change—don’t do anything except, of course, become a mom and be a mother 100% and love your kids and leave work because, obviously, you’ll leave work and you won’t be the same.
 Except also, don’t change.
 WTF?

 We need more places to grapple with the reality of entrepreneurship and parenting: the grief, the rage, the sadness, the confusion, the joy, the sorry, the changes.
 The journey to figuring things out, creating new life, and building new businesses can be scary, overwhelming, and hard.
 Today we listen in as three women share their journeys over the last year, and what they’ve learned about themselves through the process.